ReedGoldsworthy/Monopoly-Simulator/README.md

 run main.py

 # Example output
-The graph shows the percent the square was landed on out of all rolls.The numbers may vary slightly each run due to the nature of the Monte Carlo method.
+The graph shows the percent the square was landed on out of all rolls.
+The numbers may vary slightly each run due to the nature of the Monte Carlo method.
 Jail is by far the most landed on space.
 This makes sense, due to the amount of game mechanics which send you to the jail square.

 ![image](https://user-images.githubusercontent.com/59662986/183808186-b4846e91-1c8f-48ef-961e-7bbba106693d.png)